1240598Rafa/cogsi2526-1240598-1240601/CA4/README.md

 They are declarative, like Ansible playbooks.
 When Salt executes state.apply, it reads these files and ensures the system matches the definitions.
 All .sls files were placed under:
 /srv/salt/

 because this is the directory referenced in file_roots (defined in the master file).

-SaltStack expects all managed states under /srv/salt/ by default, and the top.sls file defines the mapping between systems and their configuration modules.
 This hierarchy was chosen because it mirrors professional infrastructure-as-code layout:

 /srv/salt/